rvzm/bvzm/README.md

 Who     | Command          | Function
 --------|------------------|----------
-anyone  | regme            | Registers a user into the userfile, if they aren't already in it. anyone  | greet            | using 'greet set' will set your greet - does not require user to be in userfile. anyone  | bvzm             | this command by itself shows an error message anyone  | fchk             | check your flags with the bot anyone  | whoami           | see your nick, userhost, and handle as seen by the bot
+anyone  | regme            | Registers a user into the userfile, if they aren't already in it. anyone  | bvzm             | this command by itself shows an error message anyone  | fchk             | check your flags with the bot anyone  | whoami           | see your nick, userhost, and handle as seen by the bot